 As you can see from this FED Survey of Consumer Finances data chart, the age group that tends to carry the highest credit card balances is the 75 and older age group with $8,000 on average.
 This is closely followed by the 45 to 54 age group with an average of $7,670.

 What is Debt Consolidation?

+What does debt consolidation really mean?
 It means you’re going to get one larger loan that takes care of smaller loans.

 The idea is that things are going to be easier for you this way.
 Not only that, but you may be able to lower your interest rate and your monthly payment.
 That gets you paid up faster.

 Keep in mind that consolidation and settlement are two different things.
 With a consolidation loan, you’re going to pay off your full debt and you’re not going to have negative effects on your credit.

 Why Does Debt Consolidation Typically not Save Money?

 The answer to this is often that debt consolidation provides a lower monthly repayment amount because you will have a longer repayment period.
 As a result, you will be in debt longer.
 When you merge, lower interest rates are not always guaranteed.

 What’s more, debt consolidation loans usually charge balance transfer fees, loan set up fees, annual fees, and settlement costs.
 Because of this, you could end up breaking even or paying more than what you’re paying now.

 Credit Card Debt Consolidation – What Are Your Options?